htacg/tidy-html5/localize/README.md

 ## Introduction

 ### PO and POT files
-HTML Tidy uses PO and POT files for language translations.
-The file `tidy.pot` is the correct template to use as a basis for translations.
+HTML Tidy provides PO and POT files for language translations.
+The file `tidy.pot` is the correct template to use as a basis for new translations.
 In a typical `gettext` workflow a translator will use the `tidy.pot` file to create a language translation PO file that contains original English strings and the translated strings.